accoffin12/streaming-04-bonus-ACoffin/README.md

                 first_message = str(station_complex)
                 second_message = str(borough)
 ```
-After integrating the reading block into the main function `send_message`, the rest of the script is structured like a traditional Producer script.
-With the exception that we have to define each of the queues.
-In order to send messages to two different queues that can then be processed by two different Consumers we have to define each of them.
+After integrating the reading block into the main function `send_message`, he rest of the script is structured like a traditional Producer script.
+The exception is that we have to define each of the queues.
+To send messages to two different queues that can then be processed by two different Consumers we have to define each of them.

 ```
 # Define first and second message